Few details in SF stabbing death of Cash App founder Bob Lee

 The neighborhood where the stabbing occurred is near the Embarcadero waterfront and full of tech offices, towering condominium buildings and not much else late at night.

-Lee is known for creating the widely-used mobile payment service Cash App while working as chief technology officer of the payment company Square, now known as Block.
-He was chief product officer for cryptocurrency firm MobileCoin at the time of his death.
+Lee is known for creating the widely used mobile payment service Cash App while working as chief technology officer of the payment company Square, now known as Block.
+He was the chief product officer for the cryptocurrency firm MobileCoin at the time of his death.

 Lee was back in San Francisco for a visit after moving to Miami in October, his father, Rick Lee, said on social media.
 The two had been living in the San Francisco suburb of Mill Valley.